2015 ARBOR HEIGHTS MICROSURFACING PROJECT

 Please note that SDOT’s microsurfacing is for non-arterial streets that used to be chip-sealed; it does not include streets that:

-First, the roadway will be cleared of landscaping less than 14 feet high, including shrubs and bushes along the side of the street and tree limbs that are hanging over the roadway.
+First, in June and July 2015, the roadway was cleared of landscaping less than 14 feet high, including shrubs and bushes along the side of the street and tree limbs that hang over the roadway.
 Then, just prior to beginning the microsurfacing, the streets will be swept to remove loose dirt and debris.

 On the day of microsurfacing, all personal items, including vehicles, will need to be removed from the roadway.
 Residents will need to park their cars on a nearby block not being microsurfaced.